 Whatever your opinion about Donald Trump, he is highly effective at doing this.
 The question is why, and how does he do it?
 How do politicians connect with an audience and why does a message resonate with one audience but fall flat with another?
 What makes something persuasive?

 In this class, we will analyze the rhetorical strategies used by politicians.
 Specifically focusing on the 2020 United States presidential election.
 Learners will be introduced to Aristotle’s detailed system for understanding both what is persuasive and how to create persuasive messages and will use it to analyze politicians– the words they use, their body language, their power-plays, their command of the media, and the political communication strategies that would be most effective against them.
-We’ll even break-down Trump’s ongoing impeachment trial to learn how it could (and most likely will) be used strategically by Trump to his advantage– and how his opponents will use it against him.
+We’ll even break-down Trump’s ongoing impeachment trial to learn how it will be used strategically by Trump to his advantage.

 This course aims to increase students’ ability to:

 1. Develop a working definition and vocabulary for political communication;